Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Support Muscle Endurance

-On the muscle fatigue data, we did see a good improvement with Star Pre-Workout Explosion.
-It seems like it works quite well to reduce the impact of lactic acid buildup and the burning sensation it creates in muscles.
+On the muscle fatigue data, we did see some improvements with the formula.
+It seems like it works quite well to reduce the impact of lactic acid buildup and muscle soreness.

 Studies have shown a link between L-arginine and fatigue, giving athletes the ability to push themselves a little bit further [3].